And the lights that illuminate Dobuita's main street stand out with their design for a good reason.

 When it gets dark they flicker to life and the scenery completely changes its appearance.

 There are loads of lights in the game with all sorts of purpouses and shapes.
 Most of them are pretty dull in design, including many of the street lights.
 But the ones on Dobuita's shopping street are quite unique.
 Since the game puts a lot of focus on the lights during the nightfall scenes, which mostly tend to happen in Dobuita, every player's eyes got hooked on them at some point.

 |Up close with one of the light fixtures at daytime

 They really do stand out from the crowd of lengthy metal enclosures with fluorescent tubes or those with round caps and bulbs, creating spot lights.
 These Dobuita street lights spread their soft light out in all directions with their "upside-down wedding cake" design, which should more appropriately be called "chandelier design".
 Certainly are interesting to look at things for a street light.

-This design is not something random (albeit nice) that the developers came up with.
+This design is not something random (albeit nice) that the developers just made up.

 It just so happens that those lights, like so many things in the game, have roots in real life.